karthi05-kk/web-vuln-scanner/README.md

 - [bWAPP](http://www.itsecgames.com/) - buggy web application
 - [Juice Shop](https://github.com/juice-shop/juice-shop) - OWASP Juice Shop

-**Note on DVWA specifically**: its Command Injection page (`vulnerabilities/exec/`) is a POST form and requires a logged-in session with the security level cookie set — see the `--post-data` and `--cookie` examples above.
+**Note on DVWA specifically**: its Command Injection page (`vulnerabilities/exec/`) is a POST form gated behind login — this is exactly the case the auto-login and form-discovery features were built to handle.
+Run it with default DVWA credentials (`admin`/`password`) and no extra flags needed.

 ---